isomerpages/gb-assist/pages/solutionrepo/solution2014.md

 ### Description

-Roubler's all-in-one cloud-based system combines essential workforce management tasks with a simple, easy-to-use interface to give your employees the power to manage their working lives.

-Your team has the freedom to check rosters, accept and decline shifts, request leave, view payslips, and update their personal details, all from the convenience of our employee self-service mobile app.
+Roubler's all-in-one cloud-based system combines essential workforce management tasks with a simple, easy-to-use interface to give your employees the power to manage their working lives.Your team has the freedom to check rosters, accept and decline shifts, request leave, view payslips, and update their personal details, all from the convenience of our employee self-service mobile app.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Roubler20200690_Desensitised_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria